Possible evidence for extended X-ray emission surrounding PSR B0656+14 with eROSITA: Point source contamination

 The central point source, PSR B0656+14, is significantly brighter than the non-thermal component we aim to detect.
 Therefore, it is crucial to accounting for any residual effects from the central source due to the PSF.
 The eROSITA PSF is complex, clearly depending on both energy and off-axis angle.
 Fortunately, the PSF has been thoroughly characterized and accurately modeled using shapelet functions \citep{2022A&A...661A...1B}, with full sets of parameters stored in the calibration files.

-PSR B0656+14 is slightly offset from the optical axis.
-To account for this, we adopt a position corresponding to an off-axis of $-5'$ in both the $x$ and $y$ directions as a reference.
-The PSF images for this position from TM2, 3, 4 and 6 are combined to examine the fractions of flux contribution at various radii.
-At energies of 0.3, 1.5, and 3.0 keV, the flux contributions from the point source in the $3'-4'$ annulus are approximately 0.3\%, 0.6\%, and 0.8\%, respectively.
-Beyond 4$'$, the flux contribution become negligible according to the PSF model, with possible fluctuations $\lesssim0.1$\%.
-In the $4'-6'$ annulus, the flux of the non-thermal component is estimated to be $\sim$1.14\% of the central point source in 0.2-2.0 keV.
+PSR B0656+14 is slightly offset ($\sim2.5'$) from the optical axis.
+To provide a conservative upper bound on the expected PSF leakage, we adopt a position corresponding to an off-axis of $-5'$ in the $x$ and $0'$ in the $y$ directions as a reference, where the $5'$ is the minimum spatial interval for Shapelet PSF parameters.
+The Shapelet PSF images for this position from TM2, 3, 4 and 6 are combined to examine the fractions of flux contribution at various radii.
+At energies of 0.3, 1.5, and 3.0 keV, the flux contributions from the point source in the $3'-4'$ annulus are approximately 0.3\%, 0.6\%, and 0.7\%, respectively.
+Beyond 4$'$, the flux contribution become negligible according to the PSF model, with possible contribution $\lesssim0.1$\%.
+In the $4'-6'$ annulus, the flux of the non-thermal component is estimated to be $\sim$1.4\% of the central point source in 0.2-2.0 keV.
 Therefore, starting the innermost annulus at a radius of 4$'$ is justified, ensuring that the fitting process is not contaminated by the central source.

 To exclude the contributions of other point sources, we utilize the {\tt ermldet} tool to mask them according to their PSF profiles.
 In the pipeline, the semi-minor axis of the source masks is typically around $\sim40''$.
 From the above PSF images, within a radius of 1$'$, the enclosed flux fractions are approximately 96.5\%, 94.4\%, and 94.3\% at 0.3, 1.5, and 3.0 keV, respectively.
 According to the eROSITA point source catalog for this region, there are six sources whose fluxes are about 1/50 of that of PSR B0656+14.
 For these sources, we extended the mask radius to 1.2$'$ to ensure that any PSF residuals would not affect the measurement of the non-thermal component.
 The final count map after source mask is shown in Fig.~\ref{fig:ds9}.